 The graded benefit has issue ages 45 to 80 years, with lower coverage limits than the level benefit plan: $2,000 to $20,000 maximum.

 Mutual of Omaha offers a whole life insurance plan at affordable rates for children between the ages of 14 days and 17 years old for death-benefit coverage amounts between $5,000 and $50,000.
 They offer online quotes and simplified applications.
-A simplified application means that you complete a medical questionnaire in order to apply.
+A simplified application means that you answer a few health questions in order to apply.

 Mutual of Omaha offers an online quote tool and some of the best pricing in the industry.